In a Nutshell:

 RELATED: Check out this guide for more tips on how to take care of yourself and your loved ones during wildfire season.

-This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase (though not all links are affiliate!).
+This guide contains product recommendations, and we may earn a small commission if you decide to make a purchase.
 As always, we only make recommendations that are genuine.

 My Picks for the Best Air Purifiers for Wildfire Smoke

-Based on what we know about HEPA filters and activated carbon (AC), here are my recommendations for the best air purifiers for wildfire smoke.
+Based on what we know about HEPA filters and activated carbon (AC), here are my recommendations for the best air purifiers for wildfire smoke, listed in order from most affordable to most expensive.

 Below my recommendations, you’ll find a deep dive into what exactly to look for in a high-quality air filter and the health effects of wildfire smoke.